What are torn discs?

 - Over-the-counter pain medications

 - Intermittent rest

-If these methods prove ineffective and pain continues for months, patients may want to consider the endoscopic procedures performed by the orthopedic specialists at Laser Spine Institute.
-Contact us to learn about our minimally invasive, outpatient procedures and how they can help you find relief from back or neck pain.
+If you attempt these methods but they prove ineffective and your pain continues for weeks and months, you may want to consider the minimally invasive, outpatient procedures performed at Laser Spine Institute.
+We offer minimally invasive decompression and stabilization procedures that are safe and effective alternatives to traditional open spine surgery, without the highly invasive nature and lengthy recoveries.
+Contact us to learn more about our state-of-the-art procedures and how they can help you help you find relief from neck or back pain.